phoneybadger/picker/data/icons/readme.md

 ![24](./png/24.png)
 ![16](./png/16.png)

 Includes `svg` and `png` icons.
 The icons were made as `svg` and these are included for ease of modification.
 But the icons use mesh gradients for the fancy color background and this isn't part of the official `svg` spec yet and sometimes aren't rendered properly.
 So have to use the `png` exported icons for final deployment in the application.
+For the HiDPI version of the icons, simply uses scaled up versions at 2x the original size.